apache/nuttx/tools/README.txt

   Information about the stubs and proxies is maintained in a comma separated value (CSV) file in the syscall/ directory.
 The mksyscall program will accept this CVS file as input and generate all of the required proxy or stub files as output.
-See syscall/README.txt for additonal information.
+See syscall/README.txt for additional information.

 mksymtab.c, cvsparser.c, and cvsparser.h
 ----------------------------------------